Yoo Il

-Yoo Il (born Park Sang-il on January 11, 1990) is a South Korean actor.
+Park Sang-il (born January 11, 1990), known professionally as Yoo Il, is a South Korean actor.
 In 2009, he made his debut as a former cast member of variety show Allzzang Generation.
 He was a member and the leader of Fantagio's actor group 5urprise from 2013 until their disbanding on 2020.

 Personal life

 In June 2022, it was reported that Yoo will marry actress Joo Min-ha, who have been together for four years, with a wedding ceremony in July 2022 that will be held in a private ceremony.
 His wife gave birth to their first child, a son, on December 24, 2022.